AlexMercedCoder/tutorialblog/content/blog/2023/11/11-apache-iceberg-spark-configurations.md

 Below you'll find sample configurations for many catalog types for reference.

-If you want to try some of things in a locally running Docker container with Spark, use this command to spin one up.
+If you want to try some of these in a locally running Docker container with Spark, use this command to spin one up.

 ```
 docker run -it -p 8080:8080 --name spark-playground alexmerced/spark33playground